Big Data Platform

 it and select Open from the contextual menu.

-The corresponding view is displayed to show the indicator metadata and its definition.
+The corresponding sections are displayed to show the indicator metadata and its definition.

 You need now to add to the list of databases the database for which you want to define a query template.
 This query template will compute the regular expression matching.

 Click the [+] button at the bottom of the

 Indicator Definition section to add a field for the

 - In the new field, click the arrow and select the database for which you want to define the template.
 In this example, select Ingres.

 - Copy the indicator definition of any of the other databases.